 McLaren park is one of the Bay Area's many park successes -- where volunteers helped revive a neglected park through habitat restoration projects and community diligence.

 Heron's Head Park takes its name from the park's shape as seen from the air.
-It's part of a project which aims to create a 13-mile corridor in this area, connecting points along the waterfront in a green belt.
+It's part of a project which aims to create a 13-mile corridor in and around San Francisco's southeast sector, connecting points along the waterfront in a green belt.

 Heron's Head Park is 24 acres of wetlands with a path leading out into the Bay.
 There are views to [protected] wetlands where you can see a variety of birds, especially in the winter months.